Advanced OSHAA 30-Hours Suicide Prevention Certification

 OSHAA 30-Hours Professional Diploma in Suicide Prevention – Diagnosis and Treatment

-To enroll in the OSHAA 30-Hours Professional Diploma in Suicide Prevention – Diagnosis and Treatment, learners are expected to meet the following criteria:
+To enroll in the OSHAA 30-Hours Professional Diploma in Suicide Prevention – Diagnosis and Treatment, learners should meet the following prerequisites:

 Study Units